MicrosoftDocs/quantum-docs/articles/qdk-relnotes.md

 *Release date: September 9, 2021*

-- Reverts a change that sometimes led to excessive memory usage in IQ# when automatically loading at startup.
+- Reverts a change that sometimes led to excessive memory usage in IQ# when automatically loading packages at startup.

 ## QDK Version 0.18.2108.160999